ufcg-lsd/arrebol/deploy/README.md

 ## Overview

-The Arrebol Service manage the job execution in the worker nodes and monitor the job state.
+The Arrebol Service manages the job execution in the worker nodes and monitor the job state.
 In short, the Arrebol uses the Worker Node resources to run the jobs.

 ## Infrastruture